shiponcs/javascript-with-shipon/function-in-javascript.md

 # Function in Javascript

-*this post assumes that your already know javascript function*
+*this post assumes that you already know javascript function*